Nahal Mearot Nature Reserve is a world heritage site. It is home to a group of prehistoric caves where humans lived for 500,000 years.

 The first excavations in this cave were conducted in 1927, headed by Dorothy Garrod.
 A team from Haifa University is currently excavating the cave, and they have reached a depth of about 20 meters.

-Archeological excavations in this cave exposed a sequence which is one of the oldest and longest known.
-Beginning some one million years ago and continuing to about 40,000 years ago.
-During this period the cave was occupied by people of three different prehistoric cultures.
-Each of these cultures defined by appropriate stone tools and it is possible to follow improvements in technology through the sequence.
+Archeological excavations in this cave exposed a sequence that is one of the oldest and longest known – beginning some one million years ago and continuing to about 40,000 years ago.
+During this period, the cave was occupied by people of three different prehistoric cultures.
+Each of these cultures is defined by appropriate stone tools, and it is possible to follow improvements in technology through the sequence.

 After a short walk, we reached the second cave.

-Camel cave named after its hump shape and in the cave, you can see how ancient people lived.
+Camel cave is named after its hump shape.
+In the cave, you can see how ancient people lived.